-Svalbard (1) is a barren, rocky, ice-crusted chain of large islands at the top of the world, cut through by fjords with striated mountainsides, jagged glaciers forged over centuries, and waters that are frozen for most of the year.
+Svalbard is a barren, rocky, ice-crusted chain of large islands at the top of the world, cut through by fjords with striated mountainsides, jagged glaciers forged over centuries, and waters that are frozen for most of the year.
 Despite the ice and cold, Svalbard, like the rest of the Arctic, is melting under a heat that the planet has not experienced in 125,000 years.
 In October of 2017, I traveled to this remote part of the globe to witness this meltdown first hand.

-On a map, Svalbard appears as one of the most remote places one could travel to.
+On a map, Svalbard appears as one of the most remote places on the globe one could travel to.
 But from Europe, it is a surprisingly quick journey.
 Flying non-stop from Oslo, it’s only a three-hour flight to the airport in the capital of Longyearbyen, one of the three towns on the archipelago, if you include the research station of Ny-Ålesund.
 Proximity, however, does not equal familiarity - Svalbard does not make you feel welcome.

 Like all Arctic environments, it is a desert, and like all deserts, inimical to life, but even in death it provides little comfort.
 Between the temperature and the permafrost, the ground does not let the dead return to the earth.

-"It is observable that a dead Carkase doth not easily rot or consume" wrote the German naturalist Friderich Martens, who visisted Svalbard in 1671, "for it has been found, that a man buried ten years before, still remained in his perfect shape and dress; and they could see by the Cross that was stuck upon his Grave, how long he had been buried."
+"It is observable that a dead Carkase doth not easily rot or consume" wrote the German naturalist Friderich Martens, who visited Svalbard in 1671, "for it has been found, that a man buried ten years before, still remained in his perfect shape and dress; and they could see by the Cross that was stuck upon his Grave, how long he had been buried."

 Despite how precipitously far north the archipelago sits on the globe, its west coast is warmed by the Norwegian branch of the North Atlantic Current, keeping the temperature on the main island of Spitsbergen an average of ten degrees higher than anywhere else in the Arctic.
-Despite these perks, Svalbard is intimidating in its austerity.
-But when the sky is clear and blue, full of purples and pinks that reflect off the surfaces of glaciers as the sun rises and sets, or when the moon hangs full, low and yellow, like an enormous paper lantern, over a dark ocean out of which singular mountains rise, its beauty is crippling.
+Perks aside, Svalbard is intimidating in its austerity.
+But when the sky is clear and filled with the purples and pinks that reflect off the surfaces of glaciers as the sun rises and sets, or when the moon hangs full, low and yellow, like an enormous paper lantern, over a dark ocean out of which singular mountains rise, its beauty is crippling to take in.
 If you look carefully and quietly in those moments, you can see beneath the static appearance of the world, to the vibrating, intensely alive being that it is.

 Millions of years of geologic activity have to come rest there.
 The oldest rock is over 410 million years old.
-The archipelago is an admixture of geologic elements that were once part of every continental landmass that has ever existed, drifting northwards across millennia, meeting, grinding together and over one another - a slow process of mineral coupling that formed the mountains and rock that compose Svalbard.
-Time appears frozen in a perpetual past.
+The archipelago is an mixture of geologic elements that were once part of every continental landmass that has ever existed, drifting northwards across millennia, meeting, grinding together and over one another - a slow process of mineral coupling that formed the mountains and rock that compose Svalbard.
+Time appears frozen in a distant past.
 In almost no other place that I’ve visited has the raw appearance of geological formation felt so present.

-Devoid of human life until the 16th century and only then sparsely populated by adventurous and desperate men from the margins of society who sought to claim their own slice of wealth the emergent force of capitalism unleashed, it is a landscape open to the subjective projections of its visitors more than most wild places because it offers no resistance, however quiet, from people long acquainted with it.
-Its jolting blue glacier surfaces and dull sea green waters offer up a mirror to whoever looks.
-Like Stanisław Lem’s Solaris, it molds itself to ones desires and fears, allowing it to become a sanctuary of the sublime, a kind of living, organic monastery in which to peacefully lose oneself, or a landscape of opportunity and freedom, an escape hatch from civilization, or, a cold, heartless Other that terrifies because of its complete indifference to humanity.
+Devoid of human life until the 16th century and only then sparsely populated by adventurous and desperate men from the margins of society who sought to claim their own slice of wealth the emergent force of capitalism unleashed, it is a landscape open to the subjective projections of its visitors more than most wild places because it offers no resistance, however quiet, from indigenous people long acquainted with it.
+Its jolting blue glacier surfaces and sea green waters offer up a mirror to whoever looks.
+Like Stanisław Lem’s Solaris, it molds itself to one's desires and fears, allowing it to become a sanctuary of the sublime, a living, organic monastery in which to peacefully lose oneself, or a landscape of opportunity and freedom, an escape hatch from civilization, or, a cold, heartless Other that terrifies because of its complete indifference to humanity.